Conditions in reception facilities

 First Reception Centre, Pournara

 The nominal capacity of the Centre is 1,000 persons.
-Since 2020, however, it has largely surpassed its capacity, which has severely impacted the general living conditions.
-At the beginning of 2022 the number was just over 3,000 persons, however from mid-year onwards the number dropped to under 2000.
-Furthermore, there are reports of an unknown number of persons residing in Pournara irregularly, who returned to the Centre after they had exited as they were unable to secure accommodation in the community.
-In late 2021, based on recommendations from UNHCR, a pre-admission section equipped with chemical toilets was created to accommodate people waiting to be let into the Centre for registration, which led to a significant reduction in persons waiting outside the Centre.
-In 2022, it was reported that about 40-50 persons arrive daily at the Centre who are not admitted for registration and return the next days until access in given.[3]
+From 2020 to mid-2022, it had largely surpassed its capacity, which severely impacted the general living conditions.
+At the beginning of 2022, the number was just over 3,000 persons, however from mid-2022 year onwards the number dropped to under 2000.
+Furthermore, there were reports of an unknown number of persons residing in Pournara irregularly, who returned to the Centre after they had exited as they were unable to secure accommodation in the community.

 Families can be accommodated in the Safe Zone, however in most case they will be accommodated in the main section of the Centre, as men, including fathers with children are not allowed to stay in the Safe Zone and the families choose not to be separated.
 However, single mothers with children who have significant vulnerabilities may be accommodated in Zone A of the Safe Zone.